careerball/tasktrac/README.md

 - Project Management
 - Profile Management

-The app is completetely built using asp.net mvc and the twitter bootstrap framework.
+The app is completely built using asp.net mvc and the twitter bootstrap framework.

 Currently I have only posted the twitter bootstrap based front-end slices of the app as the asp.net back-end is under production.